 So we started sending recipes in our newsletter, and would tell people “wait for the book”.

 In life, you go through stages.

 The first 25 years you spend learning about life from your parents and attending school.

 The second 25 years, you start to practice and implement what you have learned, maybe start a family and having kids.

-As a chef, what is your favorite meal?
+As a chef, what is your favourite meal?

-I like trying different restaurants to see what food trends and styles are out there, but I don't really have a favorite one per se.
+I like trying different restaurants to see what food trends and styles are out there, but I don't really have a favourite one per se.

 How did you feel when you heard the news about the HJA?

 I felt proud of my team, in this new journey of legacy.
 I feel good seeing people enjoy my creations.
 When your peers and people that you service recognize you, it feels good.
 What I am doing is what I was meant to do!

 Click here to purchase a copy of the Art of Cooking on Amazon.